 Prof. Yaw Nyarko

 Professor Yaw Nyarko, a native of Ghana, is a Professor of Economics at New York University (NYU) and the Director of the Center for Technology and Economic Development.
 He is also the Co-Director of the Development Research Institute, winner of the 2009 BBVA Frontiers in Knowledge Award on Economic Development Cooperation, and Founding Director of NYU Africa House.
-His research interests are in the area of Economic Development and Theoretical Economics.
-He has worked on models of human capital as engines of economic growth, as well as on the Brain Drain and skills acquisition in the growth process, and is currently engaged in research on Technology and Economic Development.
-Professor Nyarko is the author of many published research papers and is the recipient of numerous awards and grants, and has served as Editor/Associate Editor on a number of academic economics journals.
+His research interests are in the areas of economic development and theoretical economics.
+He has worked on models of human capital as engines of economic growth, as well as on the “brain drain” and skills acquisition in the growth process.
+He is currently engaged in research on technology and economic development.
+Professor Nyarko is the author of many published research papers and is the recipient of numerous awards and grants, and has served as editor/associate editor on a number of academic economics journals.
 He has also served as a consultant to many organizations including the World Bank, the United Nations, and the Social Science Research Council.
-Professor Nyarko is the immediate past Vice Provost of New York University, with a portfolio, which included the oversight and establishment of campuses of NYU in Africa and around the world.
+Professor Nyarko is the immediate past Vice Provost of New York University, with a portfolio which included the oversight and establishment of campuses of NYU in Africa and around the world.
 Professor Nyarko received a B.A. from the University of Ghana, and an M.A. and Ph.D. in Economics from Cornell University.